 Ozone kills bacteria and viruses in the air, which is why many manufacturers milk the idea.
 It’s not a secret that ozone is a lung irritant and can affect Asthama patients severely.

 Ionic air purifiers emit charged particles that latch onto airborne bacteria and drop to the floor.
 They don’t kill them, just move them from the air to the floor.
 So you do need to vacuum (thoroughly) up the room to finish the process.
 Nowadays, ionic purifiers come with an electrostatic collection plate to collect the contaminants.
-But in general, an ioniser on its own is not the best risk-free air cleaner around.
+But in general, an ioniser on its own is not what we can call a fool-proof air cleaner.

 What is CADR?